 My primary research focuses on the chemistry of Earth and planetary interiors with a particular emphasis on the role of magma generation and magma and fluid - interaction on the differentiation and chemical evolution of terrestrial planets.
+I combine experimental techniques and thermodynamical modeling to investigate a range of various processes from magma focusing in the asthenosphere to reactive-cracking in the crust.

 Undergraduate Research Opportunities.
 Students interested in proposing new projects for an independent study or a senior thesis should contact me in advance so it can be coordinated with the UROP program